 - quadrivalent (ACWY) conjugate vaccine within the last 5 years

 Note: If the vaccine type was not indicated in the certificate, the certificate was considered valid for 3 years.

 Vaccination with Quadrivalent (ACWY) conjugate vaccine was also required for:

 - residents of the two holy cities (Mecca and Medina)

 - any person who may be in contact with pilgrims including personnel in healthcare settings

 The Saudi MoH advised they may have opted to administer prophylactic antibiotics to some travellers at the points of entry if deemed necessary.

 The Saudi MoH announced that all travellers arriving from countries with circulating wild or vaccine-derived poliovirus (cVDPV2) and from countries at risk of polio reintroduction were required to submit a valid polio vaccination certificate.

-Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen were expected to present proof of vaccination with one of the following vaccines:
+Travellers arriving from Afghanistan, Democratic Republic of Congo, Mozambique, Myanmar, Niger, Nigeria, Pakistan, Papua New Guinea, Somalia, Syria, and Yemen were expected to present proof of vaccination with one of the following vaccines:

 - At least one dose of bivalent oral polio vaccine (OPV) within the previous 12 months and administered at least 4 weeks prior to arrival.

 - At least one dose of inactivated polio vaccine (IPV) within the previous 12 months and administered at least 4 weeks prior to arrival.

-- Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen would also have received one dose of OPV at the border points on arrival into Saudi Arabia.
+- Travellers arriving from Afghanistan, Myanmar, Nigeria, Pakistan, Papua New Guinea, Somalia, Syria and Yemen would also have received one dose of OPV at the border points on arrival into Saudi Arabia.

 - The Ministry of Health of Saudia Arabia recommended influenza vaccine before arrival, especially for those at increased risk, for example the elderly and those with chronic chest or heart disease.